-I make paintings of abandoned buildings.
+I make paintings and photographs of abandoned buildings.
 Long before I had heard of urban exploration, I was fascinated by defunct buildings, especially those that were historically or architecturally significant.
 As a teenager in the 1980s, I would get my mom to drive me to her old elementary school and high school in southeast Atlanta both of which were long-shuttered so that I could walk around the eerily silent grounds and photograph the buildings.
 Even though I visited these and similar Atlanta sites multiple times, I never got tired of exploring those old buildings.

-Many years later, I developed an interest in abandoned sites that had suffered some sort of traumatic history, namely the derelict buildings of Milledgeville, Georgias Central State (psychiatric) Hospital.
+Many years later, I developed an interest in abandoned sites that had suffered some sort of traumatic history for example, the derelict buildings of Milledgeville, Georgias Central State (psychiatric) Hospital.
 I was so struck by the hospitals sordid history of overcrowding and neglect not to mention the foreboding sensation I got while visiting those buildings that I created a series of paintings to remind (or educate) viewers about what had happened there.
-This process of finding a compelling subject, visiting and photographing it extensively, and then making a series of paintings to tell others about it, is the process I still use to make art.
+I didnt want the place to be forgotten.

 My current work is a series of paintings and photographs of defunct industrial buildings and other sites in Atlanta that have been transformed by graffiti writers.